Last Updated on January 16, 2022 by

 Rent

-You must have the details of the amount you can raise as monthly rent without much straining.
+You must have the details of the amount you can raise as monthly rent without much strain.
 Most landlords carry out background checks on potential tenants.
 They do this to avoid future misunderstandings resulting from delayed rental payments.
 People use the general rule of thumb which states that your rental fee should not be more than 30% of your monthly income.

-The reason is that, other than rent, there are other needs such as grocery, electric, and water bill, among other utility services.
+The reason is that other than rent, there are other needs such as grocery, electric, and water bill, among other utility services.
 Some young people get tempted to pay rent way beyond their means.
 It is better to start with a small apartment if your salary is less.
 You can later move to a larger space when you can effortlessly afford it.

 Furniture